Luidog/node-red-contrib-filemaker/README.md

 ## List Node

 The List node lists FileMaker records for a specified layout.
-By default the list node will use the value found in `msg.payload.layout` as layout context.
+By default the list node will use the value found in `msg.payload.layout` as the layout context.

 ### List Illustration